-Our Etosha National Park accommodation was the best on the night we stayed outside of the park.
+Our Etosha National Park accommodation was the best on the first night we stayed outside of the park.
 The camp there had a nice dinner and the location of the camp was great for entering the park on the first day and getting accustomed to the area.
-They have good maps available inside the park and you can pick one up when you pay your Etosha National Park entrance fees.
-Some of the camps inside the park have watering holes for night viewing.
-We found this very lack luster.
-There are much better wildlife viewing opportunities outside the camps.

 Etosha National Park covers an area of 22,270 sq kilometers and the most prominent feature is the Etosha Pan which covers about 4760 sq kilometers or about 25% of the entire park.
 In the native language Etosha means “great white space”.

-Other sources of erosion in the Etosha pan throughout history include a large contribution from the Gondwana Ice Ages about 300 million years ago.
-Tremendous amounts of snowfall began to fall and glaciers formed in the mountains of Southern Angola and then moved south into the present day Etosha area.
-The ice ages lasted about 20 million years and did a great deal to shape the landscape in Etosha National Park.
+Other sources of erosion besides wind at Etosha pan include a large contribution from the Gondwana Ice Ages about 300 million years ago.
+As a result of the cold climate, tremendous amounts of snow began to fall and glaciers formed in the mountains of Southern Angola and then moved south into the present day Etosha National Park.
+The ice ages lasted about 20 million years and did a great deal to forge the landscape.

 Fresh Water Springs at Etosha National Park

 The wildlife that visits Etosha National Park is drawn to the fresh water springs that are present around the edges of the Etosha Pan.
 Especially during the dry season, these springs are the only source of water in the area.
 This makes for fantastic opportunities to view wildlife.
-Our visit was during the dry season and we were very fortunate to see an abundance of diverse wildlife.
+Fortunately, our visit was during the dry season, therefore we viewed an abundance of diverse wildlife.